FlowFuse/website/src/node-red/getting-started/editor/header.md

 ![Configuration option of the main menu's options](./images/main-menu-configuration-nodes.png "Configuration option of the main menu's options"){data-zoomable}

-Clicking on this option will open the sidebars config tab that will allow you to manage the all of configuration nodes of current Node-RED Instance
+Clicking on this option will open the sidebars config tab that will allow you to manage all of the configuration nodes of the current Node-RED Instance.

 ### Flows